codemonkeyhealth/workday/README.md

 If you keep track and post your totals on the Code Monkey Health Heart Rate Tracking page you could receive a healthy gift.
 We randomly choose a participant every 6 weeks and send them a treat.
 You will have to register with the site to participate.
 Registration is free.

-More information and extra tools for WorkDay including exercise guides and the Complete Guide  can be found on [CodeMonkeyHealth.com](http://codemonkeyhealth.com "Code Monkey Health").
+More information and extra tools for WorkDay and the Complete Guide  can be found on [CodeMonkeyHealth.com](http://codemonkeyhealth.com "Code Monkey Health").